What Happens at Arraignment, First Court Date Guide

 The Biggest Mistake Defendants Make at Arraignment

-Talking to the police or prosecution without their attorney present.
+Talking to the police or prosecution without their attorney present is the single most common mistake.

 Say nothing.
 To anyone.
 About anything related to your case.